ysndr/MSc-Thesis/chapter/methodology.md

 The analysis is base on an internal representation of source code called `Linearization` which can be in one of two states, namely `Building` or `Completed`.
 Either state manages an array of items (`LinearizationItems`) that are derived from AST nodes as well as various metadata facilitating the actions related to the state.
 The `LinearizationItem` is an abstract representation of code units represented by AST nodes or generated to support an AST derived item.
-Items associate a certain span with its type, metadata, scope and a unique id, making it referable to.
+Items associate a certain span with its type, metadata, scope and a unique ID, making it referable to.
 Additionally, `LinearizationItem`s are assigned a `TermKind` which distinguishes different functions of the item in the context of the linearization.
 The building of the linearization is abstracted in the `Linearizer` trait.
 Implementors of this trait convert AST nodes to linearization items and append said items to a shared linearization in the building state.